-When calculating the effective interest rate, Bank Zachodni WBK S.A. shall estimate cash flows considering all contractual terms of the financial instrument (for example, prepayment, call and similar options) but does not consider future credit losses.
+When calculating the effective interest rate, the BZ WBK Group shall estimate cash flows considering all contractual terms of the financial instrument (for example, prepayment, call and similar options) but does not consider future credit losses.

-The calculation includes all fees (e.g. arrangement, drawdown, renewal, restructure fees and fees for annexes which modify payments) and amounts paid or received between parties to the contract, transaction costs, and all other premiums or discounts.
+The calculation includes fees (e.g. arrangement, drawdown, renewal, restructure fees and fees for annexes which modify payments) transaction costs and all other premiums or discounts.